r-kish/Mega-Millions-Analysis/README.md

 ![TheoreticalProb](https://github.com/r-kish/Mega-Millions-Analysis/blob/main/images/TheoreticalProb.png)

-Next are three draws (PW01, PW11, & PW21), and their probability distributions.
+Next I focus on three draws (PW01, PW11, & PW21), and their probability distributions.
 Notice how probabailities decrease with each better draw.
 After these distributions are the calculated mean, standard deviation, and coefficient of variation, as well as the calculated probability using Mega Millions data for each draw.

 ### Draw 1: Probability of Winning Megaball only
 This graph shows the probability distribution of winning only the Megaball (PW01).
 The theoretical probability of PW01 is 0.047619.